edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Architecture

-The ROIs provided by the LVLM support cross-frame tracking, guiding the SVLM to focus on relevant regions in subsequent frames.
-Due to limited grounding capability, lightweight SVLMs may struggle to localize objects even when their categories are known.
-However, given the temporal continuity of video, ROI features from frame \textit{T-d} can be matched to visual features in frame \textit{T}.
-Let $\mathcal{P}_{T-d}^{(c)}$ denotes the set of patch indices for category $c$ on frame \textit{T-d}, and $\mathbf{v}_{i}^{(T-d)}$ is the visual feature of the $i$-th patch.
+The ROIs provided by the LVLM support cross-frame retrieving, guiding the SVLM to focus on relevant regions in subsequent frames.
+Given the temporal continuity, ROI features from frame \textit{T - d} can be matched to visual features in frame \textit{T}.
+Let $\mathcal{P}_{T-d}^{(c)}$ denotes the set of patch indices for category $c$ on frame \textit{T - d}, and $\mathbf{v}_{i}^{(T-d)}$ is the visual feature of the $i$-th patch.
 Thus, feature vector of object category $c$ on frame \textit{T-d} is:

-We compute the cosine similarity between ROI features from frame \textit{T-d} and the visual features of frame \textit{T}, thereby obtaining similarity maps $S^{(c)}$ for each potential category $c$ in frame \textit{T}.
+We compute the cosine similarity between ROI features from frame \textit{T - d} and all visual features from frame \textit{T}, thereby obtaining similarity maps $S^{(c)}$ for each potential category $c$ in frame \textit{T}.

 where $v^{(T)}_j$ denotes the feature of the $j$-th patch on frame \textit{T}, and $N$ is the total number of patches.
-As shown in Fig.\ref{fig:cosine}, the LVLM accurately detects and localizes small objects such as traffic cones and pedestrians in frame \textit{T-d}, and their mapped similarity heatmaps on frame \textit{T} effectively indicate the potential locations after viewpoint shift, providing precise visual guidance for the SVLM.
-This cross-frame computation yields patch-level similarity scores can be aggregated into a unified similarity vector $s$, which can be defined as:
+As shown in Fig.\ref{fig:cosine}, the LVLM accurately detects and localizes small objects such as traffic cones and pedestrians in frame \textit{T - d}, and their mapped similarity heatmaps on frame \textit{T} effectively indicate the potential locations after viewpoint shift, providing precise visual guidance for the SVLM.
+This cross-frame computation yields patch-level similarity scores, which can be aggregated into a unified similarity vector $s$, defined as:

-Then $s$ can be used to construct the grounding-tracked visual weight $W_s$, formulated as follows:
+Then $s$ can be used to construct the grounding-retrieved saliency weight $W_s$, formulated as follows:

 where \(\mu\) and \(b\) are tunable scaling parameters used to control the visual weights.
 Here, we enforce $0.5\mu + b = 1$ in our experiments.

 To further adapt the visual representation based on semantic associations, we introduce a gated token update mechanism that enables dynamic modulation of visual tokens.
 The update is formulated as: